USP Recommends New Ion Chromatography Method for Zinc Oxide Assay

 The new method is convenient to use and reliable and is approved by the FDA.

 Advantages of using Metrohm IC for zinc oxide assay:

-- Precise software-controlled PCR delivery by patented Dosino technology
+- Precise software-controlled PAR delivery by patented Dosino technology

 - Simple reagent replenishment for easy use

 - Automatic cleaning of the flow path to prevent reagent crystallisation for faster start-up and reliability

 Metrohm offers a comprehensive portfolio for ion chromatography analysis, ranging from IC analysers to automation and sample preparation solutions as well as columns and accessories.